nickstaggs/simple-car-care/README.md

 * Install your own theme npm package as a dependency of your app.

 Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.

-## Adding Flow

-Flow is a static type checker that helps you write code with fewer bugs.
-Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.

-To add Flow to a Create React App project, follow these steps:

-1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
-2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
-3. Run `npm run flow init` (or `yarn flow init`) to create a [`.flowconfig` file](https://flowtype.org/docs/advanced-configuration.html) in the root directory.
-4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).

-Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
-You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
-In the future we plan to integrate it into Create React App even more closely.

-To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Adding Custom Environment Variables